RohanNero/hardhat-token-wizard/README.md

 ---

-Once the **TokenWizard** contract is deployed the contract details are publicly availiable for everyone to view.
-Once both parties have approved the contract by calling **`approveContract()`**, automation will start to check back in at the specific time interval and perform upkeep on the contract by updating the contract details such as the amount still owed or number of late payments. *(if the TokenWizard contract is deployed by either the borrower or the lender then approveContract() is automatically called by that user, meaning only the other involved party will have to approve the contract)*
+Once the **TokenWizard** contract is deployed the contract details are publicly available for everyone to view.
+Once both parties have approved the contract by calling **`approveContract()`**, automation will start to check back in at the specified time interval and perform upkeep on the contract by updating the contract information such as the amount still owed or number of late payments. *(if the TokenWizard contract is deployed by the borrower then approveContract() is automatically called by that user, meaning only the lender will have to approve the contract)*